rmp15/rstudio_cloud_tutorial/basics/02_signing_up.md

 # Signing up to RStudio Cloud

-## First of all, you need to sign up to RStudio Cloud with a free account if you haven't already.

-## So... visit https://rstudio.cloud/ and click on 'Get Started For Free':
+## The first step is to create a free RStudio Cloud account by visiting https://rstudio.cloud/ and clicking on 'Get Started For Free' to sign up (as detailed in the step-by-step images below):

 ![](../images/rstudio_cloud_frontpage.png)